Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: Evaluation Results

+The \ac{sfnr} metric (Figure \ref{fig:metrics-sFNR}) shows the ability of \ac{ourtool} to collect more malicious flows than the baseline approach, ultimately leading to faster mitigation of network attacks.
 It is also worth noticing that when the volume of the attack is small, like in the case of LDAP and DNS, the memory is never filled, even when adding benign traffic.
 Therefore, the collected flows is 100\% for both, while the non-zero \ac{sfnr} obtained with the DNS attacks is solely due to \ac{lucid}'s \ac{fnr}.